While you’re here, join my pro tutor’s perfect-score SAT email list and I’ll send you subscriber-only bonuses to help you prepare for the SAT!

 B) Keep a clear side.
 25 minutes is not enough time to argue out of both sides of your mouth.
 The grader should know from start to finish what your point is.

 C) Use specific evidence.
 That link will take you to my e-book on 30 great examples to pick from for your SAT essay.
 You should prepare at least 5 different examples.
-If you don’t want to buy the book (even though it’s really cheap and people love it), you can get an idea of what I’m talking about by checking out 5 Historical Examples for the SAT Essay or 5 Literature Examples for the SAT Essay.
+If you don’t want to buy the book (even though it’s really cheap and people love it), you can get an idea of what I’m talking about by checking out 5 Historical Examples for the SAT Essay.

 D) Do a solid brainstorm (about 3-4 minutes) before you start writing.
 This will make your SAT essay far more organized and convincing.
 Think about the points you’re going to make, and organize them logically, before you just start writing gibberish.